hanielcedraz/BAQCOM/README.txt

 #This code will generate index and mapping.

-> baqcom_mapping.R -p 20 -m /genome_annotation_directory/annotation_version/ -t /genome_annotation_directory/genome.fa -g /genome_annotation_directory/annotation_version/annotation_version.gtf
+> baqcom_mapping.R -p 20 -t /genome_annotation_directory/genome.fa -g /genome_annotation_directory/annotation_version/annotation_version.gtf

-#Run at second time

-> baqcom_mapping.R -p 20 -m /dir/release_version/

 #obs.
 If needs to run the script with more than 20 thread, it must change ulimit in the system used (see "increasing_Limit_CentOS_7" file ==> https://naveensnayak.com/2015/09/17/increasing-file-descriptors-and-open-files-limit-centos-7/).